 No. Paragliding is an ageless sport.
 It can be learned by all ages.
-Most importantly is a good attitude ,willingness to listen, and some casual time to spend learning.
-You’ll need shoes with ankle support and the ability to run aggressively for at least ten or twelve strides.
+Most importantly is a good attitude, willingness to listen, and some casual time to spend learning.
+You'll need shoes with ankle support and the ability to run aggressively for at least ten or twelve strides.
 Your body should be able to withstand jumping down two or three feet.
-You need is to be able, both physically and mentally.
+You need to be able, both physically and mentally.
 If you haven’t had any physical activity in a while, it would be a good idea to start some walking and stretching.
 Your training will be the most strenuous part of your paragliding career.
 It’s all about technique, not strength.

 How is a paraglider different from a skydiving parachute?

-The biggest difference is that a paraglider is not constructed to handle a “terminal velocity deployment” like a sky diving parachute.
-Where the paraglider has a descent rate of about 3 feet/sec, a parachute descends at 9 to 18 feet/sec and is made much heavier materials to survive the loads of opening.
+The biggest difference is that a paraglider is not constructed to handle a "terminal velocity deployment" like a sky diving parachute.
+Where the paraglider has a decent rate of about 3 feet/sec, a parachute descends at 9 to 18 feet/sec and is made of much heavier materials to survive the loads of opening.